ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring/README.md

 - *sales_week_of_year*: Week of year of date

-(1) Create five individual transformation for each table **(6 points)**.
+(1) Create 6 individual transformation file for each table in the star schema. **(6 points)**.

 (2) Create a job to execute all the transformations with condition checks and validations (e.g., check whether the file exists) **(2 points)**.

-(3) Discover different slowly changing dimension (SCD) types. **(2 points)**
+(3) Discover different slowly changing dimension (SCD) types. **(3 points)**

 In the "dimension lookup/update" step, you can set different SCD types to handle the future changes with different ways in the dimension tables.
-The default type of dimension update is "Insert", i.e., SCD type 2.
+Follow the steps to discover the differences between different SCD types.
+Suppose you have successfully loaded the customer_dim table in PostgreSQ and the default type of dimension update in PDI is "Insert", i.e., SCD type 2.
 - Step 1: Open the customers.csv file;
-- Step 2: Find customer 146 Elia Fawcett and change her address from "8989 N Port Washington Rd" to "8990 S Port Washington Rd";
+- Step 2: Find the customer with customer_id of "146" and change her address from "8989 N Port Washington Rd" to "8990 S Port Washington Rd";
 - Step 3: Re-run the transformation, see what happens in the dimension table;
 - Step 4: Clear the customer_dim table, and restore the changes in the customers.csv file;
-- Step 5: Change the type of dimension update from "Insert" to "Punch through' (i.e., SCD type 1);
+- Step 5: Change the type of dimension update from "Insert" to "Punch through' (i.e., SCD type 1), and then load the customer_dim table into PostggreSQL;
 - Step 6: Repeat step 1 to step 3.

 Compare the different results of customer_dim table when using SCD type 1 and SCD type 2, and explain the use cases of those two types.